 - Effectively work while wearing a variety of different personal protective equipment to include turnout gear, chemical protective clothing and respiratory protection

 - Effectively work as an individual and as a member of a team Regularly attend and participate in training

 Other responsibilities include:

-All new Wake County EMS employees are required to attend a 7 week academy as a condition of their employment.
-Select applicants from the current application period will be invited to an Assessment Center in the first 2 weeks of May.
-Those offered employment from the May 2017 Assessment Center will begin employment in July 2017 and attend the Wake County EMS July 2017 Academy.
+All new Wake County EMS employees are required to attend a 7-week academy as a condition of their employment.
+Those offered employment from the WCEMS Spring 2019 Assessment Center will begin employment July 15th, 2019 as recruits in the WCEMS Academy XXIX (29).

 - Age: 18